whatsfordinner/aws-lambda-grant-shenanigans/README.md

 ## Fixing It

-At this point, you can fix the function either by changing the execution role or recreating the function.
+At this point, you can fix the function either by changing the execution role back and forth or recreating the function.
 I would opt for recreating the function because the lambda is as broken as it gets, anyway.

 ```
 $ aws cloudformation delete-stack \